mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

 [[_TOC_]]

-# Applications of signaling channels
+# Anticensorship Signaling Channel Usage

+Each pluggable transport has its own way of obtaining configuration and endpoint information (such as bridge lines or snowflake proxies).
+This has lead to a tight coupling between the APIs used to obtain this information and the communication mechanism (**signaling channel**) used to access this API.

+When pluggable transports are censored, they can be censored by blocking endpoints or by blocking access to this API.

+We want to make it harder to block access to these configuration APIs, by enabling APIs to use multiple signaling channels.

+In order to accomplish this, we need to have a good map of how our PTs use configuration APIs, and how this API usage is currently coupled to signaling channel usage, so that we can decouple these components.

+Therefore, this document has two main sections.
+The first section covers the configuration APIs used by PT implementations, along with their current hardcoded signaling channel usage.
+The second section covers signaling channels in general, listing various implementation options available, their properties, and their censorship history.

+## Network APIs in Use

+This section lists the network APIs (eg HTTP POST, JSONRPC, SDP, etc) that our various PTs and applications use for transmitting configuration information, along with the signaling channels used by each implementation.

-### Moat / Circumvention Settings API
+### Moat Circumvention Settings API

-We expose a [Moat API](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md) for applications to fetch bridges and circumvention settings from rdsys.
-This API is currently bidirectional, requiring applications to send a request for bridges or settings.
+We provide a [Moat API](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md) for applications to fetch bridges and circumvention settings from rdsys.
+This API is currently bidirectional in censored environments, requiring applications to send a request for bridges or settings.

 This [API is already well documented](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/d14af39503763690e3ee4ad4eb2fe926afc5377a/doc/moat.md#circumventionsettings).
 Request and response sizes vary by endpoint, but are fairly small.
 A typical flow could involve 1-3 round trips when users first start the application, select an auto config option, or fail to bootstrap Tor: the first to request recommending settings for the user's country.
 If the user is supplied one or more working bridge lines, the flow ends there.
 If the user falls back on default settings, those settings can be fetched in 1 additional round trip.
 If the user decides to manually fetch a bridge, they will need to complete a captcha challenge in 2 round trips.